stephenhillier/geotech-utils/README.md

 // create an array containing the sizes (in mm) of each sieve const sizes = [25, 20, 14, 10, 5, 2.5, 1.25, 0.630, 0.315, 0.160, 0.08];

-// pass the array into the constructor to create a new SieveStack object const stack = new SieveStack(sizes);
+// pass the array into the constructor to create a new SieveStack array const stack = new SieveStack(sizes);
 ```
 **Result:**